Left Return to Winkel

 Artemisia Annua experiences: an ancient herb, rediscovered by science

-A wealthy family
+A rich family

 • Artemisia absinthium (wormwood)

-• Artemisia vulgaris (wild mugwort)
+• Artemisia vulgaris (mugwort)

 • Artemisia dracunculus (dragon)